 The current executives participate in the same group health and welfare plans as other employees.
 Company vice presidents and above, including the Named Executive Officers, are eligible for additional disability and life insurance benefits.
 The executives are also eligible to receive reimbursement for financial planning, tax preparation and legal services up to an annual limit.
-The reimbursement for financial planning, tax preparation and legal services to concentrate on their business responsibilities.
-These perquisites generally do not make up a significant portion of executive compensation and did not exceed \$10,000 in total for each Named Executive Officer in 2021.
+The reimbursement for financial planning, tax preparation and legal services is provided to allow executives to concentrate on their business responsibilities.
+These perquisites generally do not make up a significant portion of executive compensation and did not exceed \$10,000 in total for each Named Executive Officer in 2022.
 Executives are taxed on the value of the perquisites received, with no corresponding gross-up by the Company.